-If a System failure is indicated, recheck Step 1 and Step If the LED is not lit in Step 1, and 24 Vac is present in Step 2, the RTRM has failed.
-Replace the RTRM.
+- 4. If a System failure is indicated, recheck Steps 1 and 2.
+If the LED is not lit in Step 1, and 24 VAC is present in Step 2, the RTRM has failed.
+Replace the RTRM. - 5.
+If no failures are indicated, use one of the TEST mode procedures described in the "Unit Start-Up" section to

-- 5. If no failures are indicated, use one of the TEST mode procedures described in "Start Up," p.
-38 to start the unit.
-This procedure will allow you to check all of the RTRM outputs, and all of the external controls (relays, contactors, etc.) that the RTRM outputs energize, for each respective mode.
-Proceed to Step 6. - 6.
-Step the system through all of the available modes, and verify operation of all outputs, controls, and modes.
+- 6. Step the system through all of the available modes, and verify operation of all outputs, controls, and modes.
 If a problem in operation is noted in any mode, you may leave the system in that mode for up to one hour while troubleshooting.
 Refer to the sequence of operations for each mode, to assist in verifying proper operation.
-Make the necessary repairs and proceed to Step 7 and Step 8. - If no abnormal operating conditions appear in the test mode, exit the test mode by turning the power "Off" at the main power disconnect switch. - Refer to the individual component test procedures if other microelectronic components are suspect.
+Make the necessary repairs and proceed to Steps 7 and 8. - 7.
+If no abnormal operating conditions appear in the test mode, exit the test mode by turning the power "Off" at the main power disconnect switch. - 8.
+Refer to the individual component test procedures if other microelectronic components are suspect.